RAM drive: Performance

 In many cases, the data stored on the RAM drive is created from data permanently stored elsewhere, for faster access, and is re-created on the RAM drive when the system reboots.

 Apart from the risk of data loss, the major limitation of RAM drives is capacity, which is constrained by the amount of installed RAM.
 Multi-terabyte SSD storage has become common, but RAM is still measured in gigabytes.

 RAM drives use normal system memory as if it were a partition on a physical hard drive rather than accessing the data bus normally used for secondary storage.
 Though RAM drives can often be supported directly in the operating system via special mechanisms in the OS kernel, it is generally simpler to access a RAM drive through a virtual device driver.
 This makes the non-disk nature of RAM drives invisible to both the OS and applications.

 Usually no battery backup is needed due to the temporary nature of the information stored in the RAM drive, but an uninterruptible power supply can keep the system running during a short power outage.

 Some RAM drives use a compressed file system such as cramfs to allow compressed data to be accessed on the fly, without decompressing it first.
 This is convenient because RAM drives are often small due to the higher price per byte than conventional hard drive storage.

 History and operating system specifics

 The first software RAM drive for microcomputers was invented and written by Jerry Karlin in the UK in 1979/80.
-The software, known as the Silicon Disk System was further developed into a commercial product and marketed by JK Systems Research which became Microcosm Research Ltd when the company was joined by Peter Cheesewright of Microcosm Ltd. The idea was to enable the early microcomputers to use more RAM than the CPU could directly address.
-Making bank-switched RAM behave like a disk drive was much faster than the disk drives - especially in those days before hard drives were readily available on such machines.
+The software, known as the Silicon Disk System, was further developed into a commercial product and marketed by JK Systems Research which became Microcosm Research Ltd when the company was joined by Peter Cheesewright of Microcosm Ltd. The idea was to enable the early microcomputers to use more RAM than the CPU could directly address.
+Making bank-switched RAM behave like a disk drive was much faster than the disk drives. especially before hard drives were readily available on such machines.
+The Silicon Disk was launched in 1980, initially for the CP/M operating system and later for MS-DOS.